well-id/dliswriter/docs/developerguide/developerguide.rst

     another_channel = dlis_file.add_channel(..., axis=(an_axis, ...))

-As shown in the :doc:`user guide <userguide>`, once all required objects are defined, the ``write()`` method of ``DLISFile`` can be called to generate DLIS bytes and store them in a file.
+As shown in the :doc:`user guide <../userguide/userguide>`, once all required objects are defined, the ``write()`` method of ``DLISFile`` can be called to generate DLIS bytes and store them in a file.